endless-sky/endless-sky-wiki/CreatingEvents.md

 # Modifying player conditions

 An event definition can also include instructions to change the values of condition variables, such as the player's reputation with a specific government.
 More information on applied conditions is described in the [Player Conditions page](Player-Conditions#applied-condition-sets).
-All named `event`s set an automatic condition variable named "event: <name>", making it possible to create missions that cannot offer until after the event has occurred:
+All named events set an automatic condition variable named `event: <name>`, making it possible to create missions that cannot offer until after the event has occurred:

 ```
-mission "event: war begins"
+mission "show the war conversation"
     landing
     source
         government "Republic" "Syndicate" "Free Worlds"